jpsca/ClayDocs/content/guide/arguments.md

 </form>
 ```

-In this example, the component takes three attributes: "action", "method", and "multipart".
-The last two have a default value, so they are optional, but the first one has `...` as value.
-That means that it must be passed when rendering this component.
+In this example, the component takes three arguments: "action", "method", and "multipart".
+The last two have a default value, so they are optional, but the first one doesn't.
+That means it must be passed a value when rendering the component.

-!!! note

-    Required attributes must have a value of three dots **without quotes**.

 So all of these are valid forms to use this component: